HammazAhmed2105/Recon-ng-Lab/README.md

 <img src="https://i.imgur.com/TxZMmZF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <h2>TASK 4</h2>
-<b>Our next step is to search for any domains using ip address of facebook.
+- <b>Our next step is to search for any domains using ip address of facebook.
 We will be importing Hackertarget.com API’s module for that. </b>
-<b>Type back, hit enter to quit out of whois_pocs module.
+- <b>Type back, hit enter to quit out of whois_pocs module.
 Use the command “marketplace search hackertarget”.
 We only have one module that is recon/domains-hosts/hackertarget.</b>
-<b></b>
+- <b>To install it use “marketplace install recon/domains-hosts/hackertarget” and navigate to the module using “modules load  econ/domains-hosts/hackertarget”.</b>